pingcap/docs-cn/online-deployment-using-ansible.md

     [tidb@172.16.10.61 ~]$
     ```

-5. After you login to the deployment target machine using the `tidb` user, run the following command.
+5. After you login to the target machine using the `tidb` user, run the following command.
 If you do not need to enter the password and can switch to the `root` user, then sudo without password of the `tidb` user is successfully configured.

     {{< copyable "shell-regular" >}}